List of DC Universe locations: Barter's Shop

 Barter's Shop is a mysterious shop owned by Hawk and Dove's foe Barter.
 It is a dimensional nexus.

 Bleed

-The Bleed is a void between dimensions of the Multiverse.
+The Bleed is a void between dimensions of the multiverse.

 Darkworld

 Darkworld is the birthplace of the Atlantean gods.

 Deadlands

 The Deadlands is the home of demons fought by Fate.

 Destiny's Garden of Forking Ways

 Destiny's Garden of Forking Ways is an endless labyrinth of possible histories.

 Dreaming

 The Dreaming is the realm of the sleeping mind.
 It is ruled by Dream of the Endless.

 Dream Realm

 Dream Realm is a realm where telepaths such as the Key reside.
 It is unrelated to the Dreaming.

 Earth D

 Earth D is the home of the Justice Alliance of America.

 Emerald Space

 Emerald Space is a dimensional space that serves as an afterlife for Green Lanterns who died in action.

-Faerie

-Faerie is a mystical realm of the legendary Fair Folk.
-It is ruled by Auberon and Titania.

 Fifth Dimension

 The Fifth Dimension is an interdimensional reality that exists outside the normal space-time continuum.